 What Does It Cost To Use PayPal In Stores?

-Accepting PayPal business transactions in person comes with fees just like it does online.
-As for how much it will cost, that depends on the payment method used to conduct the transaction and your payment processor’s.
+For businesses, accepting PayPal transactions in person comes with fees just like it does online.
+As for how much it will cost, that depends on the payment method used to conduct the PayPal transaction, as well as your payment processor’s fee setup.

 If you’re using PayPal as your payment processor for the transaction, this fee can also vary depending on the type of account you have.
 As these have grown quite complicated, we recommend checking out our complete guide to PayPal processing fees.